 Aspect Recommendation Diagnostic testing • At MMH HbA1c is the preferred test in the first trimester as the fasting glucose has not yet fallen to pregnancy levels and the 5.1 mmol/L has proven to be too low for diagnosis of GDM.
-In the first trimester a fasting glucose ≥ to 5.5mmol/L (as for outside pregnancy) is evidence of impaired fasting blood glucose.1 The two step Glucose Challenge Test (GCT) followed by an Oral Glucose Tolerance Test (OGTT) will no longer be performed • The GCT will not be available for GDM diagnosis (do not order this test) If history of bariatric surgery the woman needs early nutritional assessment.
+In the first trimester a fasting glucose ≥ to 5.5mmol/L (as for outside pregnancy) is evidence of impaired fasting blood glucose.1 If history of bariatric surgery the woman needs early nutritional assessment.
 As OGTT may be unreliable request early HbA1c and fasting blood glucose.
 Consider home glucose testing.
 All women Require a two hour OGTT (after overnight fasting).
 Fasting BGL if risk of COVID community transmission high.
-Check current advice at QCG website: https://www.health.qld.gov.au/data/assets/pdf_file/0022/950503/g-gdm.pdf Should maintain a normal diet until 10 hours before the OGTT and then FAST During fasting, advise the woman to drink water to prevent dehydration and to continue any usual medications The three day high carbohydrate diet is no longer required High risk women Request early OGTT/HbA1c (first trimester only) for women at high risk of diabetes as per the Qld Clinical Guidelines for screening and diagnosis of gestational diabetes. • If normal, repeat at 26-28 weeks Women having • Do not perform an OGTT within one week of maternal steroids (betamethasone/dexamethasone). maternal steroids Monitor blood glucose levels if the woman is receiving steroids Diagnostic threshold for GDM Diagnosis of GDM is based on: a.
+Check current advice at QCG website: health.qld.gov.au/data/assets/pdf_file/0022/950503/g-gdm.pdf Should maintain a normal diet until 10 hours before the OGTT and then FAST During fasting, advise the woman to drink water to prevent dehydration and to continue any usual medications The three day high carbohydrate diet is no longer required High risk women Request early OGTT/HbA1c (first trimester only) for women at high risk of diabetes as per the Qld Clinical Guidelines for screening and diagnosis of gestational diabetes. · If normal, repeat at 26-28 weeks Women having maternal steroids • Do not perform an OGTT within one week of maternal steroids (betamethasone/dexamethasone). maternal sterolas Monitor blood glucose levels if the woman is receiving steroids Diagnostic threshold for GDM Diagnosis of GDM is based on: a.
 Fasting glucose of greater than or equal to 5.1 mmol/L and/or b.
 1-hour glucose greater than or equal to 10.0 mmol/L and/or c.
 2-hour glucose greater than or equal to 8.5 mmol/L or d.
-HbA1c > 41mmol/mol (5.9%) First trimester only.
+HbA1c ≥ 41mmol/mol (5.9%) First trimester only.
 If a fasting glucose test has been performed for other reasons and shows an elevated value, this may be accepted as diagnostic of GDM Diabetes in pregnancy Women with first trimester HbA1c of 48mmol/mol (6.4%) or markedly elevated OGTT values may be classified as having Diabetes in Pregnancy e.
 Fasting glucose greater than or equal to 7.0 mmol/L and/or f.
 2-hour glucose greater than or equal to 11.1 mmol/L Women with diabetes in pregnancy: g.
 Require urgent care h.
 May have undiagnosed "overt" diabetes and associated complications such as retinopathy and nephropathy i.
 Are at higher risk of pregnancy complications j.
 Manage in a centre/clinic with experience in the management of pre-existing diabetes in pregnancy k.
 May require confirmation of diagnosis in the postpartum period